Who is “Kennewick Man,” also known as “The Ancient One”?

 On July 28, 1996, two men at Columbia Park in Kennewick, Washington, accidentally found part of a human skull on the bottom of the Columbia River about ten feet from shore.
 Later searches turned up a nearly complete male skeleton, now known as “The Ancient One” or “Kennewick Man.”

-Public interest, debate, and controversy began when independent archaeologist Dr. James Chatters, working on a contract to the county coroner, thought that the bones might not be Native American.
+Public interest, debate, and controversy began when independent archaeologist Dr. James Chatters, working on contract with the county coroner, thought that the bones might not be Native American.
 He described them as “Caucasoid” and sent a piece of bone to a laboratory to be dated.
 The results indicated an age older than 9,000 years, making Kennewick Man one of the oldest and most complete skeletons found in North America.
-Subsequent tests of other bone samples showed the skeleton to be somewhere between 8,000 and 9,500 years old.
+Subsequent research on the bones indicates that the skeleton is between 8,400–8,690 years old.

-Kennewick Man became the subject of an eight-year-long lawsuit between the federal government (along with several Native American tribes) and a group of scholars that started in 1996.
+Kennewick Man became the subject of an eight-year-long lawsuit between the federal government (along with several Native American tribes) and a group of scholars, (plaintiffs in the case) that started in 1996.
 Although the court case was resolved in 2004, the debate continues today.